xzhseh/MapReduce-rs/README.md

-### For the simplified, single-threaded MapReduce implementation, please check the `single-thread` branch.
+### For the single-threaded MapReduce implementation, please check the `single-thread` branch.

 To run the program, follow the instructions:
 - First start the coordinator by running `cargo run --bin mrcoordinator <input files>`